Foreign Policy Centre

 The Foreign Policy Centre (FPC) is a British think tank specialising in foreign policy.
 It was founded in 1998 by Foreign Secretary Robin Cook and his colleagues.
 It was launched at an event with Prime Minister Tony Blair, with the aim of developing a "vision of a fair and rule-based world order" and supports the European Union.

 History

 The Foreign Policy Centre (FPC) has its origins in New Labour and the centre-left of British politics, but works with all political parties.
 Robin Cook, the former British Foreign Secretary was the FPC's founding President under the patronage of former Prime Minister Tony Blair.
 The first Director was Mark Leonard (director), who went on to found the European Council on Foreign Relations.

-The current Director (appointed in November 2017) is Adam Hug, who announced he would stand down from the role after being elected Leader of Westminster City Council in May 2022.
+The current Director is Susan Coughtrie (appointed in January 2023) replacing Adam Hug, who announced he would stand down from the role after being elected Leader of Westminster City Council in May 2022 (after serving as Director since 2017).
 The current chair of its board is Dame Audrey Glover DBE CMG.